nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 4. The most recently called method writes the data of this `Patient` attribute by attribute in a pre-specified format.
 5. After all iterations, control is returned to the class that called the `savePatientData` method.

+### UI Component
+* handles printing messages to the user
+* handles printing errors to the user

+**Important methods in the `UI` class:**
+* `printWelcomeMessage` - prints logo and welcome message to the user when opening "OneDoc"
+* `printObject` - prints object - patient/visit/prescription and their corresponding index
+* `printMessageAndObject` - prints object - patient/visit/prescription and their corresponding index, given message and object type
+* `printErrorMessage` - prints error to the user

 ## Product scope
 ### Target user profile